Schloss Esterházy

 Schloss Esterházy (Esterházy-kastély) is a palace in Eisenstadt, Austria, the capital of the Burgenland state.
 It was constructed in the late 13th century, and came under ownership of the Hungarian Esterházy family in 1622.
 Under Paul I, 1st Prince Esterházy of Galántha the estate was converted into a baroque castle which remained the principal residence and center of administration of the family for over 300 years.
+The famous composer Joseph Haydn worked here for most of his life.

 History

 The architectural history of the building involves a transition from an actual medieval castle, built for defense, to a palace meant for comfort and ostentatious display.
 The moats were removed in the early 19th century, and the architectural style was modified at various points to fit the taste of the times.

 Early period

 1364: The palace comes into the possession of the powerful Kanizsai family and consequently experiences a substantial development.

 1371: King Louis acquires and develops the castle into a "medieval city castle" included in the northwest perimeter of the city of Kismarton.

 1622: Ownership falls under the possession of the Esterházy family.